devanshbatham/headerpwn/README.md

   <br>
 </h1>

-<h4 align="center">A fuzzer for finding anolamies and analyzing how servers respond to different HTTP headers headers.</h4>
+<h4 align="center">A fuzzer for analyzing how servers respond to different HTTP headers.</h4>

 <p align="center">